Lactium® (Alpha-Casozepine Milk Peptide)

 Most medications: well-tolerated combination profile.

-L-theanine, Zizyphus, vitamin B6: SYNERGISTIC sleep/stress effects — evidence-based combinations.
+L-theanine, Zizyphus, vitamin B6: synergistic sleep/stress effects — evidence-based combinations.

 Frequently asked questions about Lactium® (Alpha-Casozepine Milk Peptide)

-What is the recommended dosage of Lactium® (Alpha-Casozepine Milk Peptide)?
+What is the recommended dosage of Lactium?

-Does Lactium® (Alpha-Casozepine Milk Peptide) interact with medications?
+Does Lactium interact with any medications?